 This article will look at positive and negative body image and provide some tips on how to improve body image.

 Body image refers to a person’s emotional attitudes, beliefs, and perceptions of their own body.
 Experts

 - what a person believes about their appearance

 - how they feel about their body, height, weight, and shape

-- how they sense and control their body as they move
+- how they sense and experience their body

 Having a positive body image includes:

 - accepting and appreciating one’s body